-I wrote this article in 2013 for the HEA magazine.
+I wrote this article in 2013 for a homeschooling magazine.
 I’m sharing it here as it’s still entirely relevant, and promoting homeschooling for children with special needs is a passion of mine – they’re the kids that need individualised schedules and one-on-one attention the most.
-My now eleven year old son has still never been teased, but his younger brother has been taller than him for years.
+My now eleven-year-old son has still never been teased, but his younger brother has been taller than him for years.
 Enjoy!

 While home education is considered odd, but kind of understandable for your ‘average’ child, you can be seen as a lunatic if you consider it for your child with special needs.
 Nowhere is the professionalisation of childhood stronger than in this area.

 From birth, we were thrown into what seemed to be a never-ending list of appointments – paediatricians, occupational therapists, speech therapists, physiotherapists, geneticists.
 We were referred for hearing tests, ultrasounds, x-rays and an echocardiogram.